 From The Message translation, starting in verse 6: “A devout life does bring wealth, but it’s the rich simplicity of being yourself before God.
 (I could almost stop right here because there is so much in that one sentence!
 Being yourself before anyone is a minor miracle, but being yourself before the loving, perfect, creator God?
 Wow.)
 Since we entered the world penniless and will leave it penniless, if we have bread on the table and shoes on our feet, that’s enough… Lust for money brings trouble and nothing but trouble.
 Going down that path, some lose their footing in the faith completely and live to regret it bitterly ever after.
 But you, Timothy (David), man of God: Run for your life from all this.
 Pursue a righteous life – a life of wonder, faith, love, steadiness, courtesy.
 Run hard and fast in the faith.
 Seize the eternal life, the life you were called to, the life you so fervently embraced in the presence of so many witnesses.”
 (This last part made me think of you and your friends at camp this summer.)

 Striving for money is like having a boat anchor around your neck in the middle of an angry ocean.
 It will take you down.
 You have heard the phrase, “What you own owns you.”
 And it’s true.
 Food on the table and shoes on our feet – those are words to remember.
-Another thing you will be soon tempted to own is debt, and there will likely be times, for a vehicle or a home, where this is your chosen path as it has been ours.
+Another thing you will be soon tempted to own is debt, and there will likely be times, for a vehicle or a home, where this is your chosen path as we have at times.
 But remember that it gets a piece of you, so stick to that food and shoes image as much and as closely as you can.

 You are pretty darn smart and heading off to study smart things with smart people.
 If you can frame your pursuit from day one with the idea of using whatever you learn to honor God and help others, you can take your studies as far as He leads you.
 You have the beautiful freedom to consult your heart instead of consulting only your future bank account.